Esther Lawson

 Notable cases in which Esther has appeared in include:

-• Masson and Parsons [2019]HCA 21 – concerning who is the parent in artificial insemination procedures
+• Masson and Parsons [2019]HCA 21 – High Court decision concerning who is the parent in artificial insemination procedures

 • SB v Parramatta Children’s Court [2007] NSWSC 1297 – concerning the denial of procedural fairness / natural justice and the grounds for making care orders in care and protection proceedings